 What is a resume?

 A resume is a document that summarizes your career history, skills and education.
-A resume may also list relevant professional associations or volunteer work and may include an objective statement that shares your professional goals.
-The term resume originates from the French word résumé, which translates to “abstract” or “summary.”
+The term originates from the French word résumé, which translates to “abstract” or “summary.”

-Should I use a resume or a CV?
+When to use a resume vs. a CV

 If you’re unsure whether an employer requires a resume or CV, ask yourself the following questions to help determine the best document: